rugbyprof/2143-Object-Oriented-Programming/Assignments/09-P04/README.md

 The opening salvo we will be taking in the solving of the D&D battle royale program (and learning Python) is to convert the above two files into Python.
 Since `D&D` characters need to roll for many different things, we need to have a dice class handy.
 Could it be a simple function?
 Sure.
 But this dice class will do so much more!
 Most of it is implemented, but some is up to you.

 The dice_tester file is just what it sounds like: a usage example for the dice class.
-In python you can combine both files into one with any issue.
-Look below:

-#### Easy testing syntax

-I will discuss more in class.
+In python you can combine both files into one without any issues.
+We have discussed the `__name__=='__main__'` concept alreay, but this program will put it to actual use.
+For those who have forgotten: The if `__name__=='__main__'` is a common concept used in Python programming to ensure that certain parts of a Python module are only executed when the module is run directly as the main program, and not when it is imported by another module.

+**Filename:** dice.py

 ```python